kiboschool/programming2-w7-store-order-processor/README.md

 ## Part Two: Writing Tests

 The next part of the assignment is to write tests that check that the `StoreOrderProcessor` implementation works correctly.
-For this project, unlike the others, we have given you the actual code and your task is to write the tests.

-Please edit the file `test_store_order_processor.py`.
+Edit `test_store_order_processor.py`.
 See the `TODO` comments in the file.
 For each `TODO` comment, write a test.
-The existing tests in the file are good examples to go off of.
+The existing tests in the file show examples of how to set up and test the order processor.

-Once you have written the tests, try running them by running `test_store_order_processor.py`.
-All of the tests should pass.
+Run the tests with `python test_store_order_processor.py`.
+All the tests should pass.

 The next step is fun.
 Notice all of the files like `implementations/with_bugs_01.py`.
-These are all different Store Order Processors that have bugs, realistic bugs that could happen.
+These are different Store Order Processors that have realistic bugs.
 If the tests are working correctly, they will detect the bugs.
 In other words - if you pass a buggy implementation to your tests, you would expect one or more of the tests to fail!
 You can try this.
 Read the buggy implementations - a comment at the top of the file describes the problem.

 We have provided a file `test_tests.py` - a Python program that tests the tests.
 It loops through every `with_bugs` file, runs the tests on it, and confirms that the tests have a failure.
 If the tests did not have a failure, they are allowing a buggy program to pass, which isn't right.

-You can run this file, and if it runs with no errors, your project is complete.
-(This script is how the project is autograded.
-You will see the GitHub actions status turn green when your project is complete.).
+Test the tests you've written by running `test_tests.py`.
+If it runs with no errors, your tests are catching the right bugs.
+The `test_tests.py` tests are how the project will be autograded.

 <img src="img/sh2.png" width="64" height="64" /> <img src="img/sh1.png" width="64" height="64" /> <img src="img/sla2.png" width="64" height="85" /> <img src="img/sla1.png" width="64" height="80" /> <img src="img/sui2.png" width="64" height="64" /> <img src="img/sui1.png" width="64" height="64" /> <img src="img/sh2.png" width="64" height="64" /> <img src="img/sh1.png" width="64" height="64" /> <img src="img/sla2.png" width="64" height="85" /> <img src="img/sla1.png" width="64" height="80" /> <img src="img/sui2.png" width="64" height="64" /> <img src="img/sui1.png" width="64" height="64" />